qiushihe/wmyy.vim/README.md

 **:WmyySwapDown**: Swap the buffer of the current window with the bugger of the window below it.

-**:WmyySwapLeft**: Swap the bufer of the current window with the bugger of the window to the left.
+**:WmyySwapLeft**: Swap the buffer of the current window with the bugger of the window to the left.

-**:WmyySwapRight**: Swap the buffer of the current window with te buffer of the window to the right.
+**:WmyySwapRight**: Swap the buffer of the current window with the buffer of the window to the right.

 ### Known Issues

 Currently there is an issue with Vim that prevents `:WmyyMoveRight` from working.

-*TODO: Invesigate further and provide more detail about the issue.*
+*TODO: Investigate further and provide more detail about the issue.*